- Get swept up in the allure of Paris, see the Eiffel Tower and opt to watch a cabaret show

 - Transport to and from trip start and end point

-This tour includes 10 nights’ accommodation, 8 of which will be spent in modern hostels and 2 of which will be spent in hotel upgrades.
+This tour includes 10 nights’ accommodation, 9 of which will be spent in modern hostels and 1 of which will be spent in a hotel.
 All accommodation is based in central locations placed perfectly for city exploration.
 Hostel rooms will be on a multi-share basis with between 4-6 people sharing each room, hotel rooms will generally be on a twin-share or triple-share basis, you’ll share all accommodation with members of the same sex.
 Let us know at time of booking if you’re travelling with a friend or partner so we can arrange for you to be in the same room.

 Should I Take A Backpack Or A Suitcase?